 Is a Nurse and Employee or Independent Contractor?

-With over 25 years experience as Health Care Accountants, Homehealth Care Agencies have to be careful about how they classify an RN, independent nurse contractor or employee.
-Although Homehealth Care Agencies have wholeheartedly promoted this career option on Nursing Career Hub.
+With over 25 years of experience as Health Care Accountants, Home Health Care Agencies must be careful about how they classify an RN, Is a Nurse and Employee or an Independent Contractor?
+Although Home health Care Agencies have wholeheartedly promoted this career option on Nursing Career Hub.
 There are, however, several recent negative IRS rulings against nurse contractors that have changed the industry perspective.

-Gustavo A Viera CPA has consulted and/or testified as an expert witness in several cases regarding the employee status of independent nurse contractors as managing partner of a Health Care Accountants and experts in Healthcare Accounting Firm.
-“In the U.S., there are two work status designations for tax purposes, one is independent contractor and the other is employee.
+Gustavo A Viera has consulted and/or testified as an expert witness in several cases regarding the employment status of independent nurse contractors as managing partner of Healthcare Accountants and experts in Healthcare Accounting Firm.
+“In the U.S., there are two work status designations for tax purposes, one is an independent contractor and the other is an employee.
 The IRS makes the designation.
 Nurses working for temporary help services (nursing agencies) providing clinical nursing services to healthcare facilities are designated as employees by the IRS and by state governments taxing (revenue) departments.

 If you are working for an agency that has designated you as an independent contractor and the agency (or you) are audited, you and the agency will owe back employee taxes and penalties to both the state and federal governments.
 The agencies hire independent contractors for one reason, to make more money by not paying applicable taxes.”